Jokr-kr/Shop_Project/README.md

 - **SLF4J with Logback**: For logging.
 - **Gson**: For parsing JSON data.

-## Contributing

-Contributions are welcome!
-Please fork the repository and create a pull request with your changes.
-Make sure to follow the existing coding style and include tests for any new functionality.

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for more information.

----

-This format with hashtags (Markdown) should be directly usable in your README file.
-You can customize any sections or content as needed.